What Is The Density Of Helium

 Comprehensive Overview

-The density of helium at standard temperature and pressure (STP), which is 0°C (273.15 K) and 1 atmosphere (101.325 kPa), is approximately 0.1786 kg/m³ (kilograms per cubic meter).
+The density of helium at standard temperature and pressure (STP), which is 0°C (273.15 K) and 1 atmosphere (101.325 kPa), is approximately 0.Still, 1786 kg/m³ (kilograms per cubic meter).
 This is significantly lower than the density of air, which is around 1.225 kg/m³ at STP.
 The difference in density is what makes helium balloons float.
 Because helium is lighter than air, it experiences an upward buoyant force greater than its weight, causing it to rise.

 To understand why helium has such a low density, we need to consider the ideal gas law, which provides a fundamental relationship between pressure, volume, temperature, and the number of moles of a gas.
 The ideal gas law is expressed as: